redhat-openshift-ecosystem/operator-pipelines/docs/users/static_checks.md

 catalog version where the given bundle is going to be released to.
 The list of catalog version is determined by the `com.redhat.openshift.versions` annotation if present.
 If the annotation is not present the bundle targets all supported ocp version.
+It also check that specified bundle version exists in operator directory structure.

 To fix the issue either change a range of versions where a bundle is going to be released by updating the annotation or change the `replaces` value.